 These chargers are designed to “switch” stages when your battery is completely charged.
 That is great news because you don’t have to really put any kind of thought into how long you leave your battery charged.

-Even if you are not using your battery, it would not be considered over-charging to charge your boat battery on a regular schedule like once a month.
+Even if you are not using your battery, it would not be considered over-charging to charge your boat battery on a regular schedule, like once a month.

-Boat batteries can lose charge over time, which means that you should actually get them plugged in and charging regularly so you are not losing any life, or at a bare minimum so that you don’t try to start up a dead battery when you finally get around to using your boat.
+Boat batteries can lose charge over time, which means that you should actually get them plugged in and regularly charging so you are not losing any life, or at a bare minimum so that you don’t try to start up a dead battery when you finally get around to using your boat.

 With these tips, you can keep your battery healthy and functioning for years into its life.